dougeby/IntuneDocs/InTuneDocs/GetStarted/get-started-with-a-paid-subscription-to-microsoft-intune.md

 -   **How DNS will be impacted**: If you want to use your own domain name instead of the default onmicrosoft.com domain you get when first signing up for Intune, some public DNS record updates will be needed.
 DNS record updates are required so that mobile devices can locate the Intune service and ensure the management service for your subscription works correctly to manage all devices in use by your organization.

 ## Have the following items handy
 Ready to get started?
-You'll need the following when starting to use your paid subscription to Intune:
+You'll need the following items when starting to use your paid subscription to Intune:

 ### A device with a Silverlight-enabled web browser
 You will need this to access the Intune administration console where you'll manage devices, apps, and policies.
 You will also need a web browser to access the web-based company portal when not accessing the company portal app from a mobile device.
 To make things easier, you can use the “privacy mode” setting on the same browser that you use for [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] administration (for example: in Internet Explorer, you can click **Tools** &gt; **InPrivate Browsing**).
+>[TIP!]
+>Because of this requirement, the Microsoft Edge browser is not supported for accessing the Intune administration console.

 <!-- you get one of these when you sign up for Intune so they'll already have this.
 It's also discussed in the steps (and this is definitely not a trial!)